KragWu/MuscleTracker/docs/BUILDNOTE.md

 }
 ```

-In the Second Child Component, you create just a state which recieve the data.
+In the Second Child Component, you create just a state which receive the data.

 ```
 export default class ChildTwo extends React.Component {